Providence Genomics

 Prototypes of the home page interactions were presented to stakeholders and developers, along with examples of movements from similar websites to get approval before proceeding to hi-fi designs.

-Elevating Providence Style
+Elevating Providence Style: Site UI

 One our goals was to emphasize the cutting-edge nature of the Providence Genomics program by differentiating the graphic design from the home Providence site.
 We did that with banner image choice, bespoke graphic elements, and creating dynamic and interesting section compositions.